Guide

 Lost Breeding Records: What to Do Next

 Lost breeding records are stressful because they turn calving windows, pregnancy checks, and rebreeding decisions into guesses.
-The fix is to recover what you can, label uncertainty honestly, and rebuild a better system from today forward.
+The fix is to recover the strongest facts first, label uncertainty honestly, and rebuild a better system from today forward.

 First response